nosir/obelisk.js/README.md

 Obelisk.js is a JavaScript Engine for building isometric pixel objects.

-With the simple and flexible API provided by this engine, you can easily add isometric pixel element like brick, cube, pyramid onto HTML5 canvas.
+With the simple and flexible API provided by it, you can easily add isometric pixel element like brick, cube, pyramid onto HTML5 canvas.
 Obelisk.js strictly follows the pixel neat pattern: lines with 1:2 pixel dot arrangement, leading to an angle of 22.6 degrees.

-Also you should know this is not only for game, just try it out and pixelate something.
+You should know this is not for vector isometric graphics drawing.
+In fact it is not using any canvas graphic drawing API at all, instead, it manipulates all the things in pixel level to obtain typical pixel arrangement.
+Just try it out to pixelate something.
 Have fun.

 <img width="112" height="109" src="http://nosir.github.io/obelisk.js/images/logo.png"/>